 Master's Degree Curriculum

 The Foundations of Project Management course (RPJM 101), must be taken first and preferably alone.
 If necessary, it can be taken concurrently with Professional Communications (RCOM 102).
-Advanced Scheduling and Control (RPJM 103) must be taken no later than two semesters after Foundations of Project Management (RPJM 101).
-All required courses must be taken before the elective courses, although if necessary, the last required course may be taken concurrently with the first elective.
+Advanced Scheduling and Control (RPJM 103) must be taken no later than two sessions after Foundations of Project Management (RPJM 101).

 - RPJM101 Foundations of Project Management